survivejs/webpack-book/manuscript/loading/02_images.md

 ...
 ```

-To test that the setup works, download an image or generate it (`convert -size 100x100 gradient:blue logo.png`) and refer to it from the project like this:
+To test that the setup works, download an image or generate it (`convert -size 100x100 gradient:blue logo.png`) and refer to it from the project:

 **app/main.css**